Coordinates and Primitives

 newPage(100, 100) fill(1) stroke(0) strokeWidth(2) oval(40, 20, 50, 50) rect(14, 40, 50, 50)

-canvas 100x100 combine the circles and the squares exercises, draw the four squares below the four ovals
+Create a 100x100pt canvas.
+Combine the circles and the squares exercises, but draw the four squares below the four ovals using different shades of gray

 Take also into account that once a